gradgrind/WZC/docs/local_constraints.md

 ## ACTIVITIES_PREFERRED_TIME_SLOTS

 This is very similar to ACTIVITIES_PREFERRED_STARTING_TIMES, but  for lessons with length > 1 it is more restrictive as it refers to the slots which may be occupied.
 If this is a hard constraint, the possible starting times for a lesson are determined (using the length) and saved with the lesson when the data is loaded.
 These can be affected by more than one constraint.

+## DAYS_BETWEEN

+This specifies a list of lessons which should not be on the same day.
+The desired distance can be specified as a number of days (1 means simply not on the same day).
+It can be hard or soft.